-Tobacco advertising is prohibited on school grounds, in all school-sponsored publications, on District vehicles and buses, and at all school-sponsored events.
-Tobacco promotional items that promote the use of tobacco products, including but not limited to, clothing, bags, lighters, and other tobacco articles are not permitted on school grounds, in school-sponsored publications, in school vehicles or at school sponsored events.
+Tobacco advertising is prohibited on school grounds, in all school-sponsored publications, on School District vehicles and buses, and at all events that the School District or its departments/ schools sponsor or regulate.
+Tobacco promotional items that promote the use of tobacco products, including, but not limited to, clothing, bags, lighters, and other tobacco articles are not permitted on school grounds, in school-sponsored publications, in school vehicles or at any events that the School District or its departments/ schools sponsor or regulate.